AnoukSmet/Naturazy/README.md

 1. When I'm looking for my next holiday, I want the website to be easy to navigate.
 I also like to know a bit of information about the owners as a b&b experience is much more personal than going to a hotel.
 After reading about the propery and the owners, I want clear information about when I can do the check-in, check-out and the costs for breakfast and parking.

+1. When I choose a place to spend my valuable free time, I let myself be guided by experiences of others.
+Testimonials and guest reviews are the most important for me.
+This in combination with appealing images really thrives my decision-making process.
+Links to social media like facebook, tripadvisor etc are key.